SaileshBK/Guessig-game/README.md

 # Guessig-game
-A simple python A 4×4 Grid Prediction Math Trick.
+A simple python 4×4 Grid Prediction Math Trick.

 Note: Each number you picked should be in different row and column.